Gaza ceasefire must be secured, PM to tell Trump amid stalled negotiations

 However, the head of the UN’s Palestinian refugee agency has warned that such efforts are “a distraction” that will fail to properly address deepening starvation in the strip, and could in some cases harm civilians.

+UNRWA chief Philippe Lazzarini said: “A manmade hunger can only be addressed by political will.

+“Lift the siege, open the gates and guarantee safe movements and dignified access to people in need.”

-Later on Saturday, Israel said it would establish humanitarian corridors to enable UN convoys to transport aid into Gaza, as well as airdrops.
+Israel has now said it will pause fighting in three populated areas of Gaza and establish humanitarian corridors to enable UN convoys to transport aid to desperate Palestinians, as well as allowing airdrops.

-In a statement, the country’s military said it would allow “safe movement of deliveries of food and medicine” but that the military “emphasises that combat operations have not ceased”.
+In a statement, the country’s military said it would enable “safe movement of deliveries of food and medicine” but that it “emphasises that combat operations have not ceased”.

 The Israel Defence Forces (IDF) also said that there was “no starvation” in Gaza, despite increasing accounts of malnutrition and starvation-related deaths.

-The Prime Minister confirmed that Britain will be “taking forward” plans to airdrop aid into the territory with partners such as Jordan as he held crisis talks with his French and German counterparts on Saturday morning.
+“What we are not going to lose sight of is the importance of lifting restrictions on aid getting in so that it can get in at the quantity that is needed to make sure that we can move things forward.”

-In a readout of the call, Number 10 said the leaders had agreed “it would be vital to ensure robust plans are in place to turn an urgently-needed ceasefire into lasting peace”.
+Sir Keir held emergency talks with French and German counterparts on Saturday, during which Number 10 said they agreed “it would be vital to ensure robust plans are in place to turn an urgently-needed ceasefire into lasting peace”.

-The Prime Minister said later: “Israel must allow aid in over land to end the starvation unfolding in Gaza.
-The situation is desperate.”

-The readout made no mention of Palestinian statehood, which Sir Keir has faced calls to immediately recognise after French President Emmanuel Macron announced his country would do so in September.
+A Downing Street readout of the call made no mention of Palestinian statehood, which Sir Keir has faced calls to immediately recognise after French President Emmanuel Macron announced his country would do so in September.

 Some 221 MPs from Labour, the Conservatives, Liberal Democrats, SNP, Greens, Plaid Cymru, SDLP and independents have signed a letter pressuring the Government to follow suit at a UN meeting next week.

-The Government has so far said its immediate focus is on getting aid into the territory and insisted that recognising statehood must be done as part of a peace process.
+The Government has so far said its immediate focus should be on getting aid into the territory and insisted that recognising statehood must be done as part of a peace process.

-But UNRWA chief Philippe Lazzarini said airdrops in particular can be dangerous as they can fall on civilians, and that being able to drive supplies through is more effective and safer.

-“Airdrops will not reverse the deepening starvation.
-They are expensive, inefficient and can even kill starving civilians,” he said.
+Mr Murray said on Sunday: “As a Government, we’re committed to the recognition of Palestine, but we need to work with international partners and we need to use that moment to galvanise change.

 Sir Keir and Mr Trump, who is in South Ayrshire on a private visit to his Turnberry golf course, are expected to meet on Monday.